YaolingYang/SparsePainter/README.md

 When the above requirements are met, you can compile with:

 ``
-g++ hashmap.cpp -o HMPaint.exe -lz -fopenmp -lpthread -larmadillo ``
+g++ HMPaint.cpp -o HMPaint.exe -lz -fopenmp -lpthread -larmadillo ``

 To run **HMPaint**, enter the following command: